justunsix/debezium-tests/localdev.md

 - Follow instructions at [Debezium Openshift install](https://debezium.io/documentation/reference/operations/openshift.html)

 ## B.1 Openshift remote
-Use remote cluster such as the [Openshift Playground for 1 hour usage](https://learn.openshift.com/playgrounds/) or [Red Hat CodeReady Workspaces](https://workspaces.openshift.com/dashboard/) which are both free to use.
-This option is recommended to avoid installing/maintaining kubernetes locally which takes time.
+Use existing remote Kubernetes instance such as the [Openshift Playground for 1 hour usage](https://learn.openshift.com/playgrounds/) or [Red Hat CodeReady Workspaces](https://workspaces.openshift.com/dashboard/) which are both free to use or pay for an instance.
+This option is recommended to avoid installing/maintaining Kubernetes locally which takes time.
+Using this option with [an online development environment with Docker](#online-options) means you only need a browser to develop and deploy your program - no local installations required and environments can be easily shared with others with minimal setup.

 ## B.2 Kubernetes local
 - Install [Docker desktop Kubernetes](https://docs.docker.com/docker-for-windows/#kubernetes) which includes [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)